-serves as a support entity for the entire Charlotte Mecklenburg Police Department and many surrounding agencies.
-The communications division is the Public Safety Answering Point (PSAP) for the City of Charlotte, the City of Huntersville, the City of Davidson, Charlotte Douglas International Airport Operations and the surrounding unincorporated county areas.
-As the PSAP, the communications division has the responsibility to staff and answer, on a 24-hour basis, the telephones upon which calls for service are received.
-This includes 911 emergency calls (police, fire, and MEDIC).
+serves the entire Charlotte Mecklenburg Police Department and many surrounding agencies.
+The Communications Division is the primary Public Safety Answering Point (PSAP) for the City of Charlotte, the Town of Huntersville, the Town of Davidson, Charlotte Douglas International Airport Operations and surrounding unincorporated areas in Mecklenburg County.
+As the primary PSAP, the Communications Division is receives all 911 and transferred emergency calls for the above areas.

-The communications division handles only police related calls for the City.
-When a 911 call for the Charlotte City Fire Department is received, the caller is connected with the Fire Department.
-If the 911 caller needs an ambulance, the call is then connected to MEDIC.
+The Communications Division dispatches all police calls for service for Charlotte, Huntersville, Davidson, the airport, and unincorporated county areas.
+When a 911 call for the Charlotte City Fire Department is received, the caller is transferred to the Fire Department.
+If the 911 caller needs an ambulance, the call is transferred to Mecklenburg County Emergency Medical Services (MEDIC).

 How 911 Works: